Keyfactor/cyberark-credentialprovider-pam/README.md

 <details>
 <summary>Installation - SDK-based local Credential Provider</summary>
 <p>
-Install the CyberArk SDK-based local Credential Provider as an extension by copying the release contents into a new extension folder named `CyberArk-SdkCredentialProvider`.
+Install the CyberArk SDK-based local Credential Provider as an extension by copying the release contents into a new extension folder named <code>CyberArk-SdkCredentialProvider</code>.
+The <code>NetStandardPasswordSDK.dll</code> assembly will still need to be copied over to the installation location as well.
-The default `manifest.json` needs to be replaced with the included `SDK-manifest.json`.
-Rename the existing `manifest.json` as `Central-manifest.json` and then rename the `SDK-manifest.json` to replace the original `manifest.json`.
+The default <code>manifest.json</code> needs to be replaced with the included <code>SDK-manifest.json</code>.
+Rename the existing <code>manifest.json</code> as <code>Central-manifest.json</code> and then rename the <code>SDK-manifest.json</code> to replace the original <code>manifest.json</code>.
 This file then needs to be edited to enter in the "initialization" parameters for the PAM Provider.
-Specifically values need to be entered for the parameters in the `manifest.json` of the __PAM Provider extension__:
+Specifically values need to be entered for the parameters in the <code>manifest.json</code> of the <b>PAM Provider extension</b>:

 ~~~json
 "Keyfactor:PAMProviders:CyberArk-SdkCredentialProvider:InitializationInfo": {